clarkfitzg/makeParallel/inst/pems/notes.md

 It would handle a more general case when the only thing we know about the data is that all the elements for each group will appear in only one chunk, and one chunk may contain multiple groups.
 The generated code preserves the semantics, which will again help with understanding and debugging.
 It allows us to treat the following line `results = lapply(pems2, npbin)` as just a normal vectorized function; that is, we don't need to know anything special about the grouping structure.

+What logic will allow us to do this?
+This is the same as treating `split` as a vectorized function.
+We know `pems` is chunked on the column `station`.
+When we see `split(pems, pems$station)`, we can treat `split` as being vectorized.
+That is essentially it.

 ------------------------------------------------------------